auramagi/swift-scoped-state/README.md

 }
 ```

-Use a separate trait for each meaningful preview state.
-The Todo project defines sample and empty traits in [AppContainer.swift](Examples/Todo/Todo/AppContainer.swift), allowing the same view to run against either container state.
+Define separate traits for meaningful states—such as populated, empty, loading, or failed—by changing the container created in `makeSharedContext()`.
+Apply the trait at the highest view that needs the scope; child views then exercise the same connection path they use in the app.

 ## License

-ScopedState uses the MIT license.
+ScopedState is available under the MIT license.
 See [LICENSE](LICENSE).